mfractor/mfractor.github.io/docs/ios/tools/copy-bundle-id.md

 ![](/img/ios/copy-bundle-id-macos.png) ![](/img/ios/copy-bundle-id-windows.png)

-The project Package ID (as defined on the `AndroidManifest.xml` file) will be copied to your clipboard.
+The project Package ID (as defined on the `info.plist` file) will be copied to your clipboard.

 !!! tip
     If the option doesn't appear try to [Resync MFractor Solution Resources](/utilities/resync-mfractor-resources).